andreicadar/JPEG-Compression/README.md

 <br>
 The output file does not respect the JFIF format, but can be decompressed using the program.
 <br>
-A more detailed presentation can be found in [presentation](Prezentation.pptx)
+A more detailed presentation can be found in [this presentation](Prezentation.pptx).

 ## Variable quality